-Denmark has a very good bus transportation system and with just a bit of knowledge you can quickly and easily master the system and avoid having to use your car or getting lost using the bus.
+Denmark has a very good bus transportation system and with just a bit of knowledge you can quickly and easily master the system and avoid having to use your car or getting lost enroute.

 In Copenhagen, buses crisscross the city, making it easy to get from

 most places.
-The buses also connect with the train stations helping you
+They also connect with the train stations helping you

 get about quicker.

 They even have a harbor bus, which take you

 along the harbor and drops you off at such popular spots as the Opera